 - AP Literature students develop skills in literary analysis, while AP Language students develop skills in rhetorical analysis.

 - AP Language students are more concerned with structural argumentation, while AP Literature students are more concerned with deconstructing the literary beauty of a work.

 - AP Language students should be able to produce a variety of written material, including analytical, argumentative, and expository essays.
 AP Literature students should acquire the skills for analyzing any type of literature.

-If you like this article, read through also Importance of Effective Listening Skills for Communication Courses.
 If you are a busy college student and cannot cope with all assignments in your English course, visit WritemyEssayOnline.com.
 Our writers are experienced at writing all types of academic papers, from essays to dissertations.
 You’ll be able to choose a writer to accomplish your paper and give you suggestions during the writing process.
 Leave your order at WritemyEssayOnline.com and feel the benefits of using our writing service!